Happy 146th to the Indiana Zeta chapter of Phi Delta Theta!11 days ago

 Information on Winter Term Housing

 Campus Living and Community Development recognizes that many fraternity and sorority chapter houses are closed during Winter Term.
 Our upperclass housing is close to capacity and we have a very limited number of spaces we could use to house students during Winter Term.
 Because of this, we're asking students from closed chapter houses who need to be here during Winter Term to begin by asking to use the spaces of friends and acquaintances in University housing who will be gone during Winter Term.
-There is no charge for this but we do ask that students who make this arrangement download and complete this form and return it to our office no later than December 7 2012.

 Information on What to Bring

 Students and their families often ask what they should (and should not) be bringing with them when they are moving to campus.
 The document below answers some frequently asked questions as well as provides an idea of what to pack when you are making your transition to living on campus.
 Additionally, the document contains links to Facilities Management regarding requesting loft kits, ladders and micro-fridges.
-Requests for those items are due by August 10, 2012.

 How to Submit a Maintenance Request (TMA)